radanalyticsio/radanalyticsio.github.io/get-started.md

 : Load all the Oshinko resources into your OpenShift project oc create -f http://radanalytics.io/resources.yaml

-: Authorize the Oshinko ServiceAccount so it can create clusters oc policy add-role-to-user edit -z oshinko

 : Launch the Oshinko Web UI
 oc new-app oshinko-webui
 ```